ensf-614-group11/seng637-a4-group11/seng637-a4-group_11.md

 ```

-### not equal to greater than → SURVIVED
-This mutant refers to the line of code

 # Why do we need mutation testing?
 Advantages and disadvantages of mutation testing
 Mutation testing is a powerful technique used to assess the quality and effectiveness of a test suite.
 Traditional testing methods, such as unit and integration testing, focus on verifying whether software behaves correctly under expected conditions.
 However, these tests may not always reveal weaknesses in the test suite itself.
 Mutation testing helps address this by introducing small, deliberate modifications (mutants) to the code and evaluating whether the test suite detects these changes.
 If a test suite fails to identify these modifications, it indicates gaps in test coverage and effectiveness.